publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch6A/schXIX/pt1/m__us_usc_t42_s300aa–1.md

 > “On June 30, 1987, and on June 30 of each second year thereafter, the Secretary of Health and Human Services shall submit to the Committee on Energy and Commerce of the House of Representatives and the Committee on Labor and Human Resources \[now Committee on Health, Education, Labor, and Pensions\] of the Senate—

->     “(1) an assessment of the impact of the amendments made by this title \[enacting this subchapter, amending sections 218, 242c, 262, 286, and 289f of this title, redesignating former sections 300aa to 300aa–15 of this title as sections 300cc to 300cc–15 of this title, and enacting provisions set out as notes under this section and sections 201 and 300aa–1 of this title\] on the supply of vaccines listed in the Vaccine Injury Table under section 2114 of the Public Health Service Act \[[section 300aa–14 of this title][/us/usc/t42/s300aa–14]\], and
+>     “(1) an assessment of the impact of the amendments made by this title \[enacting this subchapter, amending sections 218, 242c, 262, 286, and 289f of this title, redesignating former sections 300aa to 300aa–15 of this title as sections 300cc to 300cc–15 of this title, and enacting provisions set out as notes under this section and sections 201 and 300aa–1 of this title\] on the supply of vaccines listed in the Vaccine Injury Table under section 2114 of the Public Health Service Act \[[42 U.S.C.
+300aa–14][/us/usc/t42/s300aa–14]\], and

 >     “(2) an assessment of the ability of the administrators of vaccines (including public clinics and private administrators) to provide such vaccines to children.”